 Treatments for JRA

 Research has shown that early, aggressive treatment can reduce long-term symptoms in patients with JRA.
 Some children have just one or two flare-ups, while the disease can continue for others into their adult life.
 Typically, children with JRA have a family history of other autoimmune diseases.
-The best diagnostic tool is physical examination because lab results can be perfectly normal in JRA.
+It has been noted that lab results can be perfectly normal in JRA, therefore, the best diagnostic tool is physical examination.

 We offer several different therapies to treat this condition.
 But, one of the biggest obstacles to children receiving treatment is awareness.
 Many people just aren’t aware that arthritis can affect children.
 We hope by raising awareness of pediatric rheumatology diseases like JRA, we can give our children a brighter and more hopeful future.